 From here you enjoy some excellent seclusion as you hike through the Siamese Pond Wilderness toward Speculator.
 A mile or so past Round Pond you will come to an unmarked trail intersection.
 This right turn is the old Kunjamuk Mountain Trail, but it never went up the mountain, only through the valley.
 Continue straight here.

 Soon the cliffs of Pine Peak appear on the left, and then the trail becomes much less used.
 As you start to gain elevation to the height of land, which is on the shoulder of Petes Hill, the trail will become a bit overgrown in areas with a few trees down.
 Past Petes Hill the trail becomes very overgrown in areas but it remains well marked with blue disks.
 The disks are new, leading to the assumption that the trail may soon be receiving maintenance.

 There is another split in the trail prior to reaching the wetland of the Kunjamuk River.
 The split is a reroute to avoid the flooded trail in the wetland.
 This split is near a massive pine and is unmarked, but you should take the right and follow the new rerouted section.

 This next section leading back to the south trailhead is amazing.
 Tall pines tower above the landscape while hardwoods cover the ground floor.
 In about a mile you come to the other end of the reroute.
 Taking a right, you will soon come to the intersection with the Long Pond and Cisco Creek trails.
 Follow the Cisco Creek trail 0.9 mile to your second car.

-This lengthy hike is best suited for in-shape hikers, who can probably complete it in five hours or so.
+This lengthy hike is best suited for in-shape hikers.

 This is a fine all-day snowshoe trek, but requires some skill with map and compass if the trail is not broken out.